Vonng/pigsty/docs/PGSQL-CONF.md

 <details><summary>Example: Promote Standby Cluster</summary>

-You can promote standby cluster to a standalone cluster at any time.
+You can promote the standby cluster to a standalone cluster at any time.

-To do so, you have to [config](PGSQL-ADMIN#config-cluster) cluster and wipe the entire `standby_cluster` section then apply.
+To do so, you have to [config](PGSQL-ADMIN#config-cluster) the cluster and wipe the entire `standby_cluster` section then apply.

 ```bash
 $ pg edit-config pg-test2